Projective Tests Psychology Definition:

 Disadvantages of Projective Tests:

-5. Unstructured techniques: As it is explained earlier that projective tests mainly revolve around an interviewing procedure which takes a command from an unstructured techniques.
+As it is explained earlier that projective tests mainly revolve around an interviewing procedure which takes command from unstructured techniques.
 And this unstructured technique can change the complete game eventually.
 While processing these tests one can understand all the unplanned and unexpected situations.
 And it is quite possible that at the end one can clearly come out of such unstructured techniques.